Esri/calcite-ui-kits/Figma/README.md

 Regardless of platform, the process for linking the Figma files is the same.

+Be sure your desktop app is up to date and using the latest version.

 ![image](https://user-images.githubusercontent.com/14083530/111008381-98dd5400-8356-11eb-8f6a-269c2648f665.png)

 1. Click the Import button in the top right of the Figma toolbar.